hicommonwealth/commonwealth/packages/commonwealth/README.md

 ## Vultr Scripts
 ### Root/Admin ONLY
-**install-docker.sh: This script installs Docker on a remote Vultr server.
+**install-docker.sh**: This script installs Docker on a remote Vultr server.
 - Requires: the `cmn_docker_root_ssh.pub` key must be stored in `~/.ssh/authorized_keys` of the Vultr server with the IP stored in the `VULTR_IP` env var defined in the `.env` file.
 Also requires the `VULTR_USER` env var to be set so that the root user can give the `VULTR_USER` permission to use Docker CLI without using `sudo`.
 The user of this command